 27) Atlanta- DT Anttaj Hawthorne, Wisconsin

 The Falcons defense was light years better last season than the year before, which some credit must go the offense and the rushing attack just allowing the defense time to breathe and putting them ahead on the scoreboard instead of always behind.
 Ed Jasper retiring leaves a hole at DT, which could be the way Atlanta leans with their 1st round pick.
 A threat on the outside is needed, but another year for Michael Jenkins to develop could be the answer to that question.

 The Colts, much like the Chiefs, will be looking defense to help out their explosive offense.
 The Colts need help on the interior of their defensive line and at outside linebacker where they've lost great players Mike Peterson and Marcus Washington is each of the last two seasons.
-Rob Morris is also a free agent, so the Colts opt with the best available player who can help them right away.
+Blackstock would be able to step right in and start for Indy.

 The Eagles continue to search for a pass rush from the DE spot.
+Tuck is non-stop, hard working, and was extremely successful in college despite constant double-teams while playing for the Irish.
 More depth at LB and along the offensive line will also be looked at.
-Barnes was the best linemen at the Senior Bowl would be a nice pickup for the Eagles.

 What do you get the team that has everything?
 There is no obvious choice for the Patriots here.
 New England could use help in the secondary and at wide receiver.
 The linebackers aren't getting any younger either, and with Ted Bruschi's status in limbo that may influence this pick.